cedalo/streamsheets-documentation/source/functions/streamsheet/timeaggregate.rst

      - Optional.
 A cell range to write the aggregated values to.
 Collects aggregation intervals and displays them.
 Differs if interval is left blank (see interval).
    * - Sort
      - Optional.
 Set to TRUE if values should be sorted by time.
 Most usefull if a custom TimeSerial parameter is provided.
 Defaults to FALSE.
+   * - Limit
+     - Optional.
+Specifies the maximum number of values stored.
+If limit is reached the function returns a #LIMIT error.
+Defaults to 1000.

 **Aggregation Methods**